braddle/pact-workshop-golang/README.md

 ### Getting Started

-To start the docker containers using the following Make target
+To start the docker containers use the following Make target

 ```shell
 make start